sapcc/go-makefile-maker/README.md

 | `githubWorkflows.license.patterns` | list | All Go files excluding `vendor/` | A list of filename patterns to check.
 Directory patterns are scanned recursively. |
 | `githubWorkflows.license.ignorePaths` | list | *(optional)* | Refer to the description for `githubWorkflows.global.ignorePaths`. |

+You can add license headers to Go files by running `make license-headers`.

 #### `githubWorkflows.spellCheck`

 This workflow checks for spelling (American english) errors.
 It uses